 We now discuss five generalizations of the benchmark.
 For expositional reasons, we discuss these generalizations one by one.
-In practice, all these generalizations may be relevant at the same time.
+In practice, all these generalizations are relevant at the same time.
 We discuss first the effects of convex damages, then present the effects of learning by doing and a combination of convex damages and learning by doing.
 After that we discuss the implications of gradual resolution of damage uncertainty and then show the differential impacts of climatic and economic tipping points.
-Finally, we analyse the effects of temperature caps on the time path of carbon prices.
+We then analyse the effects of temperature caps on the time path of carbon prices both with and without damages to economic production.
+Finally, we present a combined optimal policy simulation exercise as an alternative for the benchmark case.